dgraph-io/dgraph/wiki/content/clients/index.md

   }
 }
 ```

-If other clients are performing transactions concurrently that affect the same
+Notice that we receive a `commit_ts` in the response (this field was previously
+absent).
+The transaction is now complete.

+If another client were to perform another transaction concurrently affecting
-keys, then it's possible that the transaction will *not* be successful.
-This is
+the same keys, then it's possible that the transaction would *not* be
-indicated in the response when the commit is attempted.
+successful.
+This is indicated in the response when the commit is attempted.

 ```json
 {